aws-powertools/powertools-mcp/README.md

 }
 ```

-3. **Restart Claude Desktop**
+**Restart Claude Code:**
-   - Close and reopen Claude Desktop for the changes to take effect
+After editing the config file, restart Claude Code for the changes to take effect.

 </details>